inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 Since the frequency and bandwidth of transmissions for all hosts are exactly the same, inferring which transmissions interfere is obvious (all of them).
-In this case, a scalar analog model is sufficient.
+In this case, all hosts need to use the same radio medium module, and the scalar analog model is sufficient.
 The following video shows the node-pairs communicating; the number of sent/received packets is displayed above the nodes, as well as the state of the contention modules of the transmitting hosts.